 vegetarian / vegan – don’t use duck fat.
 Use whatever oil you normally use for roasting spuds.

 classic roast spuds – if you don’t like the idea of cutting through the spuds so many times, here’s my tried and tested recipe for the ultimate roast spud.

 complete meal – serve anywhere you’d normally serve roast potatoes.
 Nigel Slater serves his with a whole baked camembert and some jamon.
 Not such a bad idea!

 garlicky – add some whole unpeeled garlic cloves about 1/2 way through cooking.

 more veg – consider adding additional veg side dishes such as Addictive Roast Brussels Sprouts, Green Bean Salad with Mustard & Dill, Roast Baby Veg with Chunky Cashew Pesto, Cheesey Broccoli or Warm Beets with Goats Cheese.

 potatoes – will keep for months in the pantry in a brown paper bag or sack.

-lemon – whole lemon will keep wrapped in a plastic bag in the fridge for months.
+thyme or rosemary – will keep in a plastic bag in the fridge for weeks.
+Also freezes well.